Navigating

 instruments, and procedures.

-with practically a monolingual child (only native language in
+dealing with practically a monolingual child (only native language

 in the second scenario).
 In both cases, however, in order to estimate